 Idea and goal

-Due to the needs of our users we wanted to find a way to shorten the interval between collected data and available gross domestic product (GDP) statistics.
+Due to the needs of our users, we wanted to find a way to shorten the interval between collected data and available gross domestic product (GDP) statistics.
 However, the interval cannot be shortened more than a certain degree, since some of the components are not available until 45 days after the reference period, which is also our goal for the interval length.
 The main idea is to use flash estimates for timelier results.
-We have turned to nowcasting to improve this interval.
+We turned to nowcasting to improve this interval.
 Nowcasting is a method of estimating untimely statistics in real or very short time using well-fitted correlators as placeholders for unknown components of the statistics.

-We have assumed that in Slovenia good choices for such estimation would be a linear combination of companies’ turnover data (one of the main components in the standard GDP estimation) and a big data source in the form of traffic densities, which are a good correlator to GDP.
+We assumed that in Slovenia good choices for such estimation would be a linear combination of companies’ turnover data (one of the main components in the standard GDP estimation) and a big data source in the form of traffic densities, which are a good correlator to GDP, as can be seen in Picture 1.

 Picture 1: Linear regression of yearly cargo vehicle densities compared to GDP

-Source 1: Own
+Source 1: SURS

-Our target variable are quarterly constant GDP prices from 2011 to 2017, while the independent variables are a set of monthly turnovers of companies and a set of traffic data in 15-minute intervals gathered from traffic loops on public roads throughout the whole country.
+Our target variable is quarterly constant GDP prices from 2011 to 2017, while the independent variables are a set of monthly turnovers of companies and a set of traffic data in 15-minute intervals gathered from traffic loops on public roads throughout the whole country.
 These variables go through a principal component analysis (PCA) factor model to decrease their numbers.
-Then their principal component vectors are used in simple linear regression model.
+Then their principal component vectors are used in a simple linear regression model.

 Acquiring the data

-Since the companies’ turnovers are a standard component, these data are found in-house and did not represent a problem.
+Since the companies’ turnovers are a component compiled at SURS, these data are available in-house and it is possible to access them for targeted analysis.

-After some research we have found that the most of traffic data can be acquired from the Ministry of infrastructure.
-These data are ’semi-edited’: the data would come already prepared with distributed categories of vehicles according to a formula that is undisclosed at the Ministry of Infrastructure.
-The data is split into five cargo vehicle and four non-cargo vehicle categories.
+After some research we found that most traffic data can be acquired from the Ministry of Infrastructure.
+These data are ’semi-edited’: the data would come already prepared with distributed categories of vehicles according to a formula that is undisclosed by the Ministry of Infrastructure.
+The data are split into five cargo vehicle and four non-cargo vehicle categories.
 The vehicle counts are given for 2 directions.
 However, on speedways and highways some of the traffic loops only count in one direction (the only available sensors that make up these loops are on one side).
 The time interval of each observation is 15 minutes.

 2.1.
 Coverage

 We deem the sensors’ data complete.
-As it is obtained by the Slovenian Ministry of Infrastructure, all existing traffic sensor data are accessible.
-The sensors are present throughout the country on every motorway and regional road, however it must be said that the number of sensors on the motorways is lacking.
+As they are obtained by the Slovenian Ministry of Infrastructure, all existing traffic sensor data are accessible.
+The sensors are present throughout the country on every motorway and regional road; however, it must be said that the number of sensors on the motorways is lacking.

-A case for over-coverage could be made from the fact that we are not able to differentiate between foreign and domestic traffic by this data.
+A case of over-coverage should be mentioned, since we are not able to differentiate between foreign and domestic traffic in these data.
 If this difference is found to be important in the future, some kind of linkage with border traffic sensors will be needed to assess the number of foreign vehicles.

 2.2.
 Comparability over time

-In the Slovenian case, all existing traffic sensor data is obtained by the Ministry of Infrastructure and therefore can be expected to be consistent and available for a long time.
-Unless the nature of estimated economic indicators changes in such a way, that traffic no longer impacts it, it is reasonably acceptable that this type of data is comparable over time.
+In the Slovenian case, all existing traffic sensor data are obtained by the Ministry of Infrastructure and therefore can be expected to be consistent and available for a long time.

 Reading the data